Advisor, Rhetoric and Composition Minor

 Office: Fenwick 210

 My research interests are rooted in understanding the role of literacy in American nation-building and using rhetorical theory as a lens to understand race and racialization in the United States.
-I have just finished a book on Native American students’ writing from the first off-reservation boarding school located in Carlisle, Pennsylvania.
-Before coming to Holy Cross, I was a professor of English at Butte College in Northern California, I directed a research center for equity in higher education at the University of Southern California, and I was a visiting professor of writing at Michigan State University.
+In 2021, I published a book on Native American students’ writing from the first off-reservation boarding school located in Carlisle, Pennsylvania.
+Alongside my historical and archival research, I have an abiding interest in our writing classrooms and the ways that settler-colonial ideas about language assimilation continue to impact teaching practices today.

 Introduction to Academic Writing

 Intermediate Academic Writing

 Eloquentia Perfecta: Writing and Speaking for the Common Good

 Writing Their Bodies: Restoring Rhetorical Relations at the Carlisle Indian School (Utah State University Press, 2021)

 Between 1879 and 1918, the Carlisle Indian Industrial School housed over 10,000 students and served as a prototype for boarding schools on and off reservations across the continent.
 Writing Their Bodies analyzes pedagogical philosophies and curricular materials through the perspective of written and visual student texts created during the school’s first three-year term.
 Using archival and decolonizing methodologies, this book historicizes remedial literacy education and proposes new ways of reading Indigenous rhetorics to expand what we know about the Native American textual tradition.

 “Crafting a Writing Response Community Through Contract Grading.”
 Co-author Kristina Reardon.
 Journal of Response to Writing, 8(2), 1–21.
 2022. https://scholarsarchive.byu.edu/journalrw/vol8/iss2/5/